 Here’s how seven of the top mobile apps in Singapore are giving Singaporeans extra time to do things which really matter or things they really love doing:

-The Top mobile apps in Singapore don't get better than this lah!
+Top ten mobile apps in Singapore

 1. RedMart: Everyday grocery chores become a huge burden to the common households.
 Balancing household activities along with working a full-time job is never easy.
 Redmart simplifies the task of grocery shopping and delivers a wide range of fresh produce, home necessities, pantry goodies, heavy & bulky items and specialty products right at your doorstep.
 Redmart also gives users options to the best of deals which helps to save up on bulk orders.